krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 Therefore the overall scenario is the following:
 - You should use the Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.
-- You should use the Azure DevOps Provider KOG (this chart) to manage only resources that are supported: `GitRepository`, `Pipeline`, and `PipelinePermission`.
+- You should use the Azure DevOps Provider KOG (this chart) to manage only resources that are supported, like `GitRepository`, `Pipeline`, `PipelinePermission`, etc.

 Note that the following resources:
 - `GitRepository`